༄༅། Foundations of Nondual Buddhist Tantra

 Wednesdays, 6:00 – 7:30 pm Pacific Time

-Please select the rate that is suitable for you.
-Please know that no one turned away for lack of funds.
-Email me (chandra@chandraeaston.com) if you need to discuss other options.
+Please select the rate that works for you.
+No one is turned away for lack of funds.
+For other options, email me directly at chandra@chandraeaston.com.
+See below for payment guidelines.

 General rate: $880